-To make this permanent and reboot safe you may include this command in rc.firewall or in a equivalent customizable start-up script.
+To make this permanent and reboot safe you may include this command in rc.firewall or in an equivalent customizable start-up script.

 Failure to correctly configure the real servers to handle the ARP problem is the most common problem in DR configurations.
-Please refer to the administration manual for more details.